fangq/iso2mesh/bin/README.txt

 are considered as "aggregate" and they can be distributed independently under different licenses.

-Nontheless, all of the above tools except tetgen and tetview are free-software (free as in free-beer and freedom).
+Nonetheless, all of the above tools except tetgen and tetview are free-software (free as in free-beer and freedom).
 They are distributed under one of the OSI-approved open-source licenses.
 In the case of